 Getting the most out of your vegan diet in later life

 As we get older, our bodies require fewer calories.
 However, we need to maintain a good quality diet, containing a bit of extra protein and plenty of fibre, vitamins and minerals.
 This means that it is even more important to make nutritious choices.
-Read more general advice about plant-based diets here, and read on for tips specifically about nutrition in later life.
+Read more general advice about plant-based diets, and read on for tips specifically about nutrition in later life.

-There is evidence that people aged 65 years and over can protect their muscles through a combination of daily activity and extra protein.
+There is evidence that people older than 65 years can protect their muscles through a combination of daily activity and extra protein.

 Activities should be aimed at maintaining endurance, strength, balance and coordination.
 For more information read our page on fuelling active lifestyles.

-It is recommended that people aged 65 years and over aim for a daily protein intake of at least 1 to 1.2g per kg of body weight.
+It is recommended that people older than 65 years aim for a daily protein intake of at least 1 to 1.2g per kg of body weight.
 For example, someone weighing 60kg would require a protein intake of at least 60 to 72g per day.
-This is 33-60% extra protein in comparison with the UK recommendation for adults younger than 65 years.
+This is 33-60% extra protein in comparison with the UK recommendation for younger adults.

 The best way to get enough protein is to ensure that all your meals contain good sources, such as beans, lentils, chickpeas, tofu, soya alternatives to milk and yoghurt or peanuts.
 Other noteworthy sources of protein include cashew nuts, pistachio nuts, chia seeds, ground linseed, hemp seeds, pumpkin seeds, buckwheat, quinoa and wild rice.
 These foods will provide you with valuable fibre, vitamins and minerals too.

 Are you doing everything you can to look after your bones?
-Go here for more information.
+Read our page on bone health for more information.

 Making the most of your food